 Quick Tip: It is important to be specific and express how you feel about different kinds of end-of-life treatments and caregiving so that your loved ones can understand your perspective and be better prepared to respect your wishes.

 A health care proxy is a person who is given medical power of attorney if you are incapacitated or are reaching the end of life.
-Typically, people choose a child, spouse, relative, friend, or a trusted loved one as their health care proxy.
-You should also name alternative options in the event that your first choice is unwilling or unable to uphold the responsibilities.
+Typically, people choose a child, spouse, relative, friend, or trusted loved one as their health care proxy.
+You should also name alternative options if your first choice is unwilling or unable to uphold the responsibilities.

 Many states provide a free living will template that you can download through the relevant state department.
 For example, you can find a printable living will pdf form for California via the state DOJ website.
 However, the forms provided by your state of residence may not meet your exact needs or circumstances.
 Therefore, you are allowed to create your own living will document as long as it provides all of the correct information and meets the necessary requirements outlined by your state.
 Many hospitals and other medical facilities may also offer advance directive forms.